 25. In the next three years, the chatbot industry will grow and reach a value of nearly $1 billion.

-2024 is the projected date, whereby growth could be twice this amount by the end of the decade.
+Growth could be twice this amount by the end of the decade.

 26. Automation is fueling lots of growth with financial institutions, with AI being one of the primary reasons.

 Within AI, chatbots controlled 90% of the automation for banks and online banking services in 2022.

 27. Many businesses think that chatbots will be used for a very long time, with 96% feeling that they will stick around with companies for an indefinite period.

 28. The yearly compound growth rate of chatbots throughout world markets is 24%.
 In five years, it'll be to the tune of $1.3 billion or higher.
 This factors in businesses in most countries.